 Cyber Security Risk Review | Information Security Assessment

-An information security assessment enables evaluation of risks, gaps and vulnerabilities in the organization’s IT assets.
+An information security assessment enables the evaluation of risks, gaps and vulnerabilities in the organization’s IT assets.
 Through such a survey the organization can reduce its exposure to cyber threats such as industrial espionage, sensitive data breaches, data theft by a malicious insider, leaking of trade secrets to competitors, hacking and total shutdown.

 Force Majeure’s information security and cyber threat survey team consists of veterans of elite Intelligence & Cyber units, anti-fraud experts, information security and cyber investigation experts.
 With the organizational knowledge built over more than a decade of involvement in the cyber world, our experts conduct in-depth information security assessments out of hands-on, day-to-day familiarity with cyber threat scenarios facing organizations, businesses and companies.